amabdulr/CNWG/9-Plain_Language_Rules.md

    - <filepath> tags
    - <ph> tags (e.g., <ph>Cisco Catalyst SD‐WAN Control Components</ph>)
 - Never use the words “above,” “below,” “following,” or “as follows” in your corrections.
 - Do not skip any section.
-All 21 must be addressed.
+All 20 must be addressed.
+- Do not list the review process in the response.
 ---

 🤖 Reasoning Mode